 DCPS will loan up to 16,000 technology devices to students to support learning at home.
 We are also purchasing 10,000 personal mobile hotspots to provide to families who need access to high-speed internet while school buildings are closed.

-Distribution of these devices to high school students is already underway.
-Distribution to middle school students starts this week, and elementary school families will receive devices beginning next week.
-Your school will send you information on how to pick up a device.
+Distribution of these devices to students has begun.
+Your school will send you information on how to pick up a device should you need this resource.